digao-dalpiaz/CompInstall/README.md

 `Name` (required) = Component name displayed at install form and registered into Delphi Packages.

+`Version` (required) = Component version displayed at install form and used by GitHub auto-update control (if enabled).

 `DelphiVersions` (required) = It's a list splited by ";" with all Delphi versions supported by the component.
 According to Delphi versions installed in Windows and combining with this parameter, a combobox in the install form will list all possible Delphi versions.

 > Supported values: 2005;2006;2007;2009;2010;XE;XE2;XE3;XE4;XE5;XE6;XE7;XE8;10;10.1;10.2;10.3